Abdul Latif Bhuiyan

 Abdul Latif Bhuiyan (c.
 1950 – 17 June 2015) was a Bangladeshi politician from Kishoreganj belonging to Jatiya Party.
 He was a member of the Jatiya Sangsad.

 Biography

 Bhuiyan was the president of Kishoreganj unit of Jatiya Party.
 He was elected as a member of the Jatiya Sangsad from Kishoreganj-5 as an Jatiya Party in candidate 1988 Bangladeshi general election.
-He was elected a Member of Parliament from Kishoreganj-7 constituency as an Bangladesh Nationalist Party candidate in 1991 Bangladeshi general election.
+He was elected a Member of Parliament from Kishoreganj-7 constituency as a Bangladesh Nationalist Party candidate in 1991 Bangladeshi general election.

 Bhuiyan died of cardiac arrest on 17 June 2015 at his own home in Kishoreganj at the age of 65.